Using heatmaps is like being Jason Bourne.

 Unlike Google Analytics’ in-page analytics, which groups all links going to the same page together, heatmaps show you precisely where the user clicks.

 If you see a trend of some types of links being clicked much more often than others, you’ll know they are helpful.
 Do more of those.

-Keeping users engaged is definitely an SEO win.
-Internal links are one way to keep users engaged because they will more likely visit your site more deeply instead of bouncing back to the search results.
+Keeping users engaged is a huge SEO win.
+Internal links ideal for engagement because they encourage users to visit more pages on your site instead of bouncing back to the search results.

 You probably love images.

 I know I do, and I want to see them on almost every page I visit.